13 Reasons You Should Let Your Dog Sleep in Your Bed · Kinship

 littleKin is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

-Of course, sharing your bed with your dog is not for everyone (read: light sleepers).
-If you really value your space or are easily woken, you might want to let them crash nearby in their own bed.
-However, if you’re on the fence, consider these benefits and drawbacks of bunking up with your pup.
+Of course, the choice isn’t right for everyone — light sleepers, we get it.
+If you sleep lightly or just really value your space, it’s perfectly fine to let your pet crash nearby in their own bed.
+But if you’re on the fence, consider these benefits and drawbacks of bunking up with your dog.

 The release of oxytocin promotes theta brainwaves, which occur during REM sleep.

-Having a pet in the bed improved sleep quality for women in one study.
-Having a dog may provide pet parents with a sense of purpose and security which can be crucial to fighting mental health issues like depression.
+In one study, having a pet dozing in the same bed improved sleep quality for women.
+A dog may provide certain pet parents with a sense of security and purpose which can be crucial to fighting mental health issues such as depression.

 Sleeping with a dog mitigates anxiety, allowing you to relax and fall asleep.